ardenebaxter/JOCBaxter2023Data/README.md

 # JOCBaxter2023Data
 Data and results for "Heterogeneous Multi-Resource Planning and Allocation under Stochastic Demand" in INFORMS Journal on Computing.
-Please note that all data and results can be found at the Releases link to the right of the Github landing page.
+Please note that all data and results can be found at the Releases link to the right of the GitHub landing page.

 Release Instance_Generation holds the data for all problem instances explored in the manuscript.
 Release Solutions holds the results for computational experiments for smRmD-P.